Jethro Tull (band): Legacy

-Other musicians who have been influenced by Jethro Tull include Iron Maiden's Steve Harris and Bruce Dickinson, W.A.S.P.'s Blackie Lawless, Pearl Jam's Eddie Vedder, Dream Theater's John Myung, Blind Guardian's Marcus Siepen, Joe Bonamassa, the Decemberists' Jenny Conlee, and folk doom metal band Blood Ceremony.
+Other musicians who have been influenced by Jethro Tull include Iron Maiden's Steve Harris and Bruce Dickinson, W.A.S.P.'s Blackie Lawless, Pearl Jam's Eddie Vedder, XTC's Colin Moulding, Dream Theater's John Myung, Blind Guardian's Marcus Siepen, Joe Bonamassa, and the Decemberists' Jenny Conlee.

 Rush's Geddy Lee said: "I was a massive Tull fan from very young ... and I hope that [is reflected] in Rush.
 I was mesmerised by Ian Anderson.
 His presentation was simply magical and he delivered it with such a sense of humour and great style ...
 We [of Rush] saw it as a huge challenge to try and create something that can seem so dynamic onstage."

 Gentle Giant's Derek Shulman considers Jethro Tull to be one of the greatest bands in the history of progressive rock.
 After touring with the band in 1972, he praised them as musicians and as friends.

 Nick Cave is a fan of Jethro Tull.
 Cave named one of his sons Jethro in honour of the group.
 His own group, Grinderman, performed "Locomotive Breath" during soundchecks.
 At Cave's request, Ian Anderson presented him with his Album of the Year trophy at the MOJO Awards in 2008.

 Despite their longevity, commercial success and influence within progressive rock, Jethro Tull have never been inducted into the Rock and Roll Hall of Fame.
 Ian Anderson has expressed disinterest in the band being inducted, saying, "I think it's quite wrong for us to be in the Rock and Roll Hall of Fame when so many great American acts are being ignored and will be for all time because I suppose they haven't sold enough records or aren't that popular to impress the founding fathers of the Rock Hall. [...]
 Tull isn't an example of Americana, and Americana is what the Rock Hall should be about."